-- You can also enjoy a different perspective on Tasmania's outback through the lens of Tasmania's best landscape photographers at the Cradle Mountain Wilderness Gallery.
+- You can also enjoy a different perspective on Tasmania’s outback through the lens of Tasmania’s best landscape photographers at the Wilderness Gallery.

-Accommodation options are plentiful in nearby Cradle Mountain Village, or for a lower rate you could stay in the pretty ‘Mural Town' of Sheffield.
+Accommodation options are plentiful in the nearby village, or for a lower rate you could stay in the pretty ‘Mural Town’ of Sheffield.